 Copa was established in 1947 by a group of Panamanian investors and Pan American World Airways, which provided technical and economic assistance as well as capital.
 Initially, Copa served three domestic destinations in Panama with a fleet of three Douglas C-47 aircraft.
 In the 1960s, Copa began its international service with three weekly flights to cities in Costa Rica, Jamaica and Colombia using a small fleet of Avro 748s and Electra 188s.
 In 1971, Pan American World Airways sold its stake in Copa to a group of Panamanian investors who retained control of the airline until 1986.
 During the 1980s, Copa suspended its domestic service to focus on international flights.

 In 1986, CIASA purchased 99% of Copa, which was controlled by the group of Panamanian shareholders who currently control CIASA.
 From 1992 until 1998, Copa was a part of a commercial alliance with Grupo TACA’s network of Central American airline carriers.
-In 1997, together with Grupo TACA, Copa entered into a strategic alliance with American Airlines.
-After a year our alliance with American Airlines was terminated by mutual consent.
+In 1997, together with Grupo TACA, Copa entered a strategic alliance with American Airlines.
+After a year, our alliance with American Airlines was terminated by mutual consent.

 On May 6, 1998, Copa Holdings, S.A., the holding company for Copa and related companies was incorporated as a sociedad anónima under the laws of Panama to facilitate the sale by CIASA of a 49% stake in Copa Holdings to Continental.
 In connection with Continental’s investment, we entered into an extensive alliance agreement with Continental providing for code-sharing, joint marketing, technical exchanges and other cooperative initiatives between the airlines.
 At the time of our initial public offering in December 2005, Continental reduced its ownership of our total capital stock from 49% to approximately 27.3%.
 In a follow-on offering in June 2006, Continental further reduced its ownership of our total capital stock from 27.3% to 10.0%.
 In May 2008, Continental sold its remaining shares in the public market.
 In March 2010, CIASA sold 4.2% of its interest and as of December 31, 2018 held 25.9% of our total capital stock.

 We believe our primary business strengths that have allowed us to compete successfully in the airline industry include the following:

 - Our management fosters a culture of teamwork and continuous improvement.
 Our management team has been successful at creating a culture based on teamwork and focused on continuous improvement.
 Each of our employees has individual objectives based on corporate goals that serve as a basis for measuring performance.
-When corporate operational and financial targets are met, employees are eligible to receive bonuses according to our profit sharing program.
+When corporate operational and financial targets are met, employees are eligible to receive bonuses according to our profit-sharing program.
 We also recognize outstanding performance of individual employees through company-wide recognition, one-time awards, special events and, in the case of our senior management, grants of restricted stock and stock options.
 Our goal-oriented culture and incentive programs have contributed to a motivated work force that is focused on satisfying customers, achieving efficiencies and growing profitability.

 Our goal is to continue to grow profitably and enhance our position as a leader in Latin American aviation by providing a combination of superior customer service, convenient schedules and competitive fares, while maintaining competitive costs.
-The key elements of our business strategy include the following :
+The key elements of our business Strategy include the following :

 - Expand our network by increasing frequencies and adding new destinations.
 We believe that demand for air travel in Latin America is likely to expand in the next decade, and we intend to use our increasing fleet capacity to meet this growing demand.
 We intend to focus on expanding our operations by increasing flight frequencies on our most profitable routes and initiating service to new destinations.
-Copa Airlines’ Panama City hub allows us to consolidate traffic and provide service to certain underserved markets, particularly in Central America and the Caribbean, and we intend to focus on providing new service to regional destinations that we believe best enhance the overall connectivity and profitability of our network.
+Copa’s Panama City hub allows us to consolidate traffic and provide non-stop or one-stop connecting service to over 2,000 city pairs, and we intend to focus on providing new or increased service to destinations that we believe best enhance the overall connectivity and profitability of our network.